free hit

-In an old short story that has made its way (in significantly altered form) into my novel, the churchgoer I mentioned in the LA Times essay who showed up at our door naked has morphed into “Luke” — a character who is, overall, less like the man himself than he is like my friend Rocky, A/K/A Robert Moak, A/K/A a churchgoer and crack addict who later perished in Hurricane Andrew when he tried to weather the storm in an abandoned houseboat.
+And it’s been weird, over the years, to watch my experiences and the people from my past morph into completely different episodes, completely unrelated characters, so that fact has given way, I hope, to some kind of deeper emotional truth.
+In case anybody unearths my old Story South story, which has made its way (in significantly altered form) into my novel, for instance: I feel compelled to say that the churchgoer I mentioned in the LA Times essay, the one who showed up at our door naked, has transformed into “Luke” — a character who is far, far less like the man himself than he is like my friend Rocky, A/K/A Robert Moak, A/K/A a churchgoer and crack addict who later perished in Hurricane Andrew when he tried to weather the storm in an abandoned houseboat.

-The real naked guy actually made the news for stealing a cop’s car to make his way to us.
+The real naked guy actually did make the news for stealing a cop’s car to get to us, though.
 The St. Pete Times (left) and other papers around the state picked up the story.

 Here’s a slightly expurgated version of The Miami Herald article: